Why Specializing in a Niche Can Transform Your Flower Farming Business

 In the world of flower farming, it’s common to start by growing all the flowers.
 There’s a certain wisdom in this approach, especially in the beginning—you get to experiment, discover what you enjoy growing, find out what thrives in your zone, and learn what your customers love.
 But as time goes on, trying to grow it all can become overwhelming.
 That’s where the idea of specializing comes in.

-And if you look at the farms that have been around a while, they’ve all found their niche.
+And if you look at the farms that have been around for a while, they’ve all found their unique focus or carved out a specific market for themselves.
 Floret focuses on breeding new cut flowers.
-Triple Wren Farms and Santa Cruz Dahlias focus on dahlias.
-Love n’ Fresh Flowers is known for their incredible wedding designs using what’s in season.
+Triple Wren, Coseytown and Santa Cruz focus on dahlias.
+Love n’ Fresh and The Flower Hat are known for their incredible wedding design.
+Sweet Water Floral goes all in on holiday wreaths.
+These businesses hone in on what they do best, becoming the go-to experts in their chosen niches.

 A collection of mixed flower bouquets.

 For me, it all started when I dismantled a belief that I needed to offer ALL the flowers for this flower gig to work.
 This led me to first give up foliage, then annuals, and eventually, even coveted spring staples like tulips, ranunculus, and anemones.
+(If you wanna know what happened when I did, give this a read!)
 Now, I’ve streamlined my focus down to just two flowers: dahlias and peonies.
 And over the next year or two, I plan to phase out dahlias, leaving me with a sole focus on peonies.
 Crazy, right?
 But as bold as it may seem, there are a lot of benefits to specializing.

 The Benefits of Specializing